 I would like to think that there’s very little that shocks me, but the first massage that included my breasts was a bit of a surprise.
 Not a bad surprise, just the kind of thing that makes your eyes bolt open for a moment whilst your brain processes what’s going on.
 Did you know that your boobs could be platonically fondled?
 I certainly didn’t.
 This didn’t spoil the overall experience for me, but it did break that tranquil haze for a minute, which isn’t exactly what you want.

 You should never feel bad about your boundaries

 If the above point has you recoiling in horror, then don’t ever think that there might be something strange about you!
 Everyone has their own boundaries and things that they’re comfortable with — and that’s fine!
 When you’re trying to have a relaxing experience (particularly one that you’ve paid for) you should always feel in control, and there’s nothing wrong with politely voicing your discomfort.
 Anyone who has ever worked in the service industry (including myself) will tell you that we’d rather know about anything we can fix immediately if it means we can save your whole experience with us.
-The main purpose of a massage is to make you relaxed and happy, and your therapist will respect your boundaries if you ask them to, but they’re not mind readers!
+The main purpose of a massage in Barbados is to make you relaxed and happy, and your therapist will respect your boundaries if you ask them to, but they’re not mind readers!

 ‘Hard’ is not a universal term